-If you are applying for PhD study, the scholarship will be tenable only at a UK university with which the CSC has a joint funding agreement.
-Joint funding agreements will be negotiated individually for selected candidates for PhD study.
+Scholarships are tenable only at UK universities with which the CSC has a joint funding agreement.
+Joint funding agreements will be negotiated individually for selected candidates.
 You should make this clear to your chosen universities.

 To apply for these scholarships, you must:

-- Be permanently resident in Australia, The Bahamas, Brunei Darussalam, Canada, Cyprus, Malta, or New Zealand, and be permanently resident in one of these countries
+- Be a citizen of or refugee in Australia, The Bahamas, Brunei Darussalam, Canada, Cyprus, Malta, or New Zealand, and be permanently resident in one of these countries

 - If you are applying for split-site (PhD) study, be registered for a PhD at a university in your home country